Subojeet-69/Subojeet-69/README.md

 - 🔭 I’m currently working on **My Portfolio**

-- 🌱 I’m currently learning **Advanced JavaScript And Advanced Python                        .**
+- 🌱 I’m currently learning **Advanced JavaScript And Advanced Python.**

 - 👯 I’m looking to collaborate on **A Idea Which I can't Tell Here.**